The Politics of Agile

 What is the real problem?
 On the surface, the problem seems to be that everyone is trying to wrestle control from the other.
 Who will win the race?
 Product Management is frustrated at what appears to be a lack of commitment from Development.
 Development is frustrated because Product Management won’t commit to what they want and keep changing their minds.
 Even customers don’t know what they want.

 The real point of all of this is to build products people want to buy.
 Ultimately, we’re on the same side.
 Ultimately, we all want successful products that help us all make lots of money.

 Agile development is an approach to planning development and engineering projects that relies on frequent delivery of products using quick teams and brief artifacts.
 In contrast, waterfall development is a sequential software development process where each phase is completed before moving to the next phase: requirements, software design, software development, system test, integration, and maintenance.

 The implied promise of agile is to deliver products in a timely fashion without being burdened by heavy-weight documents and processes.

-Based on the 2007 Pragmatic Marketing Survey, the most common agile methods are:
+Based on the 2007 Pragmatic Institute Survey, the most common agile methods are: